mjaysonnn/SpotVerse/README.md

+# SpotVerse

+**SpotVerse** is a framework designed for deploying and managing workloads in multi-region on AWS Spot Instances, including both Galaxy and non-Galaxy workloads.
+The framework is highly flexible and can be adapted to deploy a wide variety of other workloads as well.

-# Directory Structure
+## Directory Structure

+- **running_scripts**: Contains the scripts for deploying resources and running non-Galaxy workloads.
-running scripts - contains the scripts to deploy the resources. galaxy_scripts - contains the scripts to deploy the Galaxy framework.
+- **galaxy_scripts**: Contains the scripts specifically for deploying the Galaxy framework.